DataFactorTOP/AutoPic/README.md

 # AutoPic
 Autopic (AUTOmatic toPIC) is a python library to automatically classify sentence according predefined topics.
-It uses a supervised approach and leverage the use of handcrafted keywords to identify topics.
+It uses an unsupervised learning approach and leverage the use of handcrafted keywords to identify topics.
 Changing keywords can radically change the behaviour, so it's an easy way to fine-tune the model.
 For more info and a hands'on approach check quickstart.py file.